Slovak investor Krupa found guilty by US court of harassing Czech billionaire Bakala

 Slovak investor Pavol Krupa has been found guilty by the federal court in the US state of South Carolina of mounting a campaign to slander Czech billionaire Zdenek Bakala, and of trying to extort a ransom of $23mn for stopping these activities, according to HlidaciPes.org.

 Bakala filed a criminal complaint against Krupa to the US federal court in 2018, claiming compensation of more than $76mn for damage caused by Krupa.
-The court will now fix damages.
+The court will now fix damages in the coming weeks.

 The controversial Slovak activist investor hired demonstrators by Crowds on Demand presenting themselves as civic activists fighting to "defend the Czech OKD miners", who chanted in front of the Bakala's family's home in Hilton Head, South Carolina.
 Crowds on Demand owner Adam Swart reached a settlement with Bakala last January and publicly apologized for his company "leading a hostile campaign against Mr. Bakala".